Korean Wave: Impact of hallyu on South Korean tourism

 The Korean Wave has significantly influenced the global popularity of South Korean culture, particularly through K-dramas and K-pop, driving increased tourism in the country.
 The strategic initiatives implemented by the government and tourism industry have capitalized on this trend to enhance the country's economic landscape and cultural diplomacy on the global stage.
 Hallyu-related sectors such as cosmetics, fashion, tourism, and education have seen substantial economic contributions, with cultural exports contributing to a 0.2% increase in South Korea's GDP in 2004, escalating remarkably to $12.3 billion by 2019.
 These figures underscore the profound impact of the Korean Wave on the economy, largely driven by tourism.
 This growth is supported by a study showing a robust correlation coefficient of 0.89 for hallyu products, significantly higher than 0.44 for non-hallyu products, indicating the strong economic influence of cultural exports.

 Recognizing the global appeal of hallyu, the government launched the "Visit Korea Year 2023–2024".
 This initiative features a series of events and promotions to attract tourists, including K-pop concerts, cultural festivals, and significant discounts on travel and accommodations.
 The Korea Tourism Organization (KTO) also hosts international roadshows and eco-friendly activities to promote cultural and environmental awareness.
-More details are available on the VISITKOREA website, which provides updates on upcoming events and offers.
+Singer and actor Cha Eun-woo was appointed honorary ambassador for "Visit Korea Year 2023–2024".
+The Korea Tourism Organization selected him expecting that his positive influence as a Hallyu star would boost global interest in visiting Korea, especially among the MZ generation.
 Digital technologies also play a crucial role in tourism strategies.
 Live streaming, for example, has emerged as a strategic tool, significantly influencing viewer engagement through parasocial interactions, where viewers feel a sense of friendship and trust with streamers.
 This enhances viewer loyalty and encourages more visits, illustrating the shift towards digital engagement in tourism marketing.

 The Ministry of Culture, Sports and Tourism together with the Korea Tourism Organization appoints globally-known South Korean figures as honorary ambassadors for their campaigns.
-They have included boy group BTS, actor Lee Jung-jae, and girl group NewJeans.
-Actor Park Bo-gum, described by the official web portal of the South Korean government as a "hallyu superstar" was appointed as honorary ambassador in 2025.
+They have included boy group BTS, actor Lee Jung-jae, and girl group NewJeans, and actor Park Bo-gum.